Life altering lessons learned from four very different people brought together under one roof…

 I always thought it would be interesting to stay in a place like this, but I didn’t quite understand how much it would push me to question societal norms, my own personal morals, and how to handle ethical grey areas in general… such as writing this post.
 I am aware that the people I meet may read what I write about my experiences with them and I sometimes fear that by writing in a completely open and honest manner that I may exploit them, hurt their feelings, or bring to surface matters that they hadn’t considered.
 However on the other end of the scale I feel I am not doing anyone any justice by not sharing these experiences and the insights I have gained through them- after all that is the entire point of writing about my travels isn’t it?

-So after much thought on what is motivating me to write this (to gain traffic on my page, or to share a growth experience that can help others to learn and grow as well and actually manifest a positive change in society, or even in one person) I have decided to go ahead.
+So after much thought on what is motivating me to write this (to share a growth experience that can help others to learn and grow as well and actually manifest a positive change in society, or even in one person) I have decided to go ahead.
 For the people I am going to talk about are people that I admire- they are being the most authentic and genuine versions of themselves and are bettering the world because of it.

 So why doesn’t he run some sort of world-altering operation by now?
 Or I mean heck, why not let the man be president?
 Well, he was a victim of identity fraud.
 Someone else did a crime and he now pays the consequences, as do the rest of us.
 Yet his spirit?
 Not crushed in the least.
 He does not play the victim role in the slightest.
 He still remains to be confidently himself, and uses his resourcefulness to get by.
 If only our society cared to work out the kinks in the legal system instead of just letting individuals such as him fall through the cracks.
 He is not the first I have met in this scenario and I’m sure he will not be the last, but he sure is the one that sticks out the most to me.